Updated June 13th, 2024

 cattle rustling in Hawaii

 Sound unique?
-Indeed: Hawaii’s cowboy culture was impacted by a number of factors.
+Indeed: Hawaii’s cowboy culture was impacted by several factors.

 From the vaqueros Hawaiians received brightly-colored ponchos, long spurs, bandanas, braided lariats, floppy, wide-brimmed hats, and Spanish practices; these were entwined with their Hawaiian roots and the European, Asian, and Australian influences brought with Hawaii’s pools of immigrants.
 “I think it’s one of the best examples of ethnogenesis,” Peter Mills—an archeologist at the University of Hawaii, Hilo—says of the paniolo tradition, citing it as evidence of new, distinct ethnicities that emerge within larger cultures.